system76/tech-docs/src/models/thelio-spark-b1-n2/repairs.md

 ![SATA backplane screws](./img/sata-backplane-screws.webp)

 5. Place the new SATA backplane into the drive cage and secure it with the four SATA backplane screws, then reinstall the drive cage (if necessary).
-6. Plug the 4-pin molex power connector and SATA data cables into the SATA backplane.
+6. Plug the 4-pin Berg power connector and SATA data cables into the SATA backplane.
     - The order of the SATA data cables shouldn't matter as long as your operating system and software is configured to address disks by UUID (e.g. `/dev/disk/by-id/...`) instead of by letter (e.g. `/dev/sd_`).
     - By default, the `DATA1` port connects to the innermost SATA connector on the motherboard, and the `DATA0` port connects to the outermost SATA connector on the motherboard.
 7. Reinstall the CPU shroud (if necessary), any 2.5" drives that were removed, the 2.5" drive cage cover, and the top case.